jeremytammik/RvtFader/README.md

 In the first iteration, the only obstacles taken into account are walls.

-Two signal attenuation values in decibels per metre are defined in the application settings:
+Two signal attenuation values are defined in the application settings, in decibels per metre and decibels, respectively:

 - Attenuation per metre in air
 - Attenuation by a wall